unicef-drp/GeoSight-OS/load-test/README.md

 ### Option E — Automated scenario runner (`run_scenarios.py`)

-`run_scenarios.py` is a higher-level wrapper that runs one or more predefined scenarios by invoking Locust as a subprocess for each user class in sequence.
+`run_scenarios.py` is a higher-level wrapper that runs a single predefined scenario by invoking Locust as a subprocess for each user class in sequence.
 It handles output collection, per-class CSV merging, and run logging automatically — no manual Locust invocations required.

-#### Predefined scenarios
+#### Scenarios

+Scenarios are loaded from `data/scenarios.json` if the file exists; otherwise the built-in defaults below are used.

 | Scenario | Users | Spawn rate | Run time | Classes |
 |----------|-------|------------|----------|---------|